Koverae/koverae-ui-builder/README.md

 ```

 ## Making Components (Nwidart Module):
-To make a component inside a [Laravel Module](https://github.com/nWidart/laravel-modules)
+To make a component inside a [Laravel Module](https://github.com/nWidart/laravel-modules) User
 #### Command Signature
 Currently the package only supports the following types of components: Form and Table.
 ```bash